andyesgame/esgamesdkiosexample/README.md

 - GoogleService-Info.plist file
 - Facebook id and facebook client token
 - Appsflyer development key
+# Install
+- Download the lastest esgame sdk for ios (https://github.com/andyesgame/esgamesdkiosexample/releases) and extract to your computer
+- Link ESSDK to your pod file, like this:

+		pod 'ESSDK', :path => '../sdk/'

+- Run :

+		pod install
 # Functionality
 SDK provide some functionality below:
 - ESGame normal login: use email/account and password